 Conduct periodic Planning/Intelligence Section briefings and work to reach consensus for forthcoming operational needs.

-- □ Work with the TOC Director and TOC staff in the development of VCTC/SBCAG TOC Action Plan. - Participate in the TOC Director's action planning meetings and coordinate with the TOC Director to confirm the lead for the action planning meetings. - Ensure the development of the Planning Section objectives (See Appendix K: EOC Action Plan Form (TOC for VCTC/SBCAG)). - Work closely with Logistics Section with the development of a Communications Plan, as needed. - Develop, finalize, disseminate, and file a new Action Plan for each operational period.

-- See Documentation and Reports in Common EOC Responsibilities. - Open and maintain an Activity Log (See Appendix J: Activity Log (ICS 214) Form). - Provide personnel and equipment time records to the Finance Section at the end of each work shift. - Review incident reports and information from transit operators. - Review and approve VCTC/SBCAG status and safety/damage assessment reports for transmission to the Santa Barbara/Ventura County Operational Area. - Ensure that your Section logs and files are maintained and archive copies of the reports at end of each operational period. - With Section Coordinators, develop a plan for initial recovery operations.

-- Review responsibilities of your Section.
-Develop plan for carrying out all responsibilities. - Direct the collection and display of significant disaster events and safety/damage assessment information from within the VCTC/SBCAG TOC and outside agencies. - Determine the status of the transportation system into and within the affected area.
-Find out present priorities and estimated times for restoration of the disaster route system.
-(Coordinate with the Transportation Seat in the County/OA EOC). - Make a list of key issues currently facing your Section to be accomplished within the next operational period. - Ensure that pertinent disaster information is disseminated through appropriate channels to response personnel, VCTC/SBCAG TOC staff, and the Santa Barbara County/Ventura County/OA EOC.
-Also ensure that the public is kept informed of transit information through the VCTC/SBCAG PIO. - Ensure status and display boards are current and update information with other sections as appropriate. - Refer all contacts with the media to the VCTC/SBCAG Public Information Officer (PIO). - Begin planning for recovery.

-- See Resources in Common EOC Responsibilities. - □ Keep up to date on situation and resources associated with your Section. - □ Identify the need for use of special resources.
+AC.
+TION PLANNING Participate in the TOC Director's action planning meetings and coordinate with the TOC Director to confirm the lead for the action planning meetings.
+Ensure the development of the Planning Section objectives (See Appendix K: EOC Action Plan Form (TOC for VCTC/SBCAG)).
+Work closely with Logistics Section with the development of a Communications Plan, as needed.
+Develop, finalize, disseminate, and file a new Action Plan for each operational period.
+DO CUMENTATION See Documentation and Reports in Common EOC Responsibilities.
+Open and maintain an Activity Log (See Appendix J: Activity Log (ICS 214) Form).
+Provide personnel and equipment time records to the Finance Section at the end of each work shift.
+Review incident reports and information from transit operators.
+Review and approve VCTC/SBCAG status and safety/damage assessment reports for transmission to the Santa Barbara/Ventura County Operational Area.
+Ensure that your Section logs and files are maintained and archive copies of the reports at end of each operational period.
+With Section Coordinators, develop a plan for initial recovery operations.
+ON GOING ACTIVITIES Review responsibilities of your Section.
+Develop plan for carrying out all responsibilities. ā Direct the collection and display of significant disaster events and safety/damage assessment information from within the VCTC/SBCAG TOC and outside agencies. present priorities and estimated times for restoration of the disaster route system.
+(Coordinate with the Transportation Seat in the County/OA EOC).
+Make a list of key issues currently facing your Section to be accomplished within the next operational period.
+Ensure that pertinent disaster information is disseminated through appropriate channels to response personnel, VCTC/SBCAG TOC staff, and the Santa Barbara County/Ventura County/OA EOC.
+Also ensure that the public is kept informed of transit information through the VCTC/SBCAG PIO.
+Ensure status and display boards are current and update information with other sections as appropriate.
+Refer all contacts with the media to the VCTC/SBCAG Public Information Officer (PIO).
+Begin planning for recovery.
+D. T. COLINGES KES SOURCES ■ See Resources in Common EOC Responsibilities.
+Leep up to date on situation and resources associated with your Section. Ч ■ Identify the need for use of special resources.